Mid-Career Awards: Visual Arts and Curatorial Excellence

-The Hnatyshyn Foundation Mid-Career Award for Excellence in Visual Arts of $30,000 (formerly $25,000), is awarded annually to a Canadian mid-career artist who has demonstrated excellence and innovation in their body of work and who shows promise of outstanding artistic achievement in the years ahead.
+The Hnatyshyn Foundation Mid-Career Award for Excellence in Visual Arts, of $30,000 (formerly $25,000), is awarded annually to a Canadian mid-career artist who has demonstrated excellence and innovation in their body of work and who shows promise of outstanding artistic achievement in the years ahead.

 Artists and curators cannot apply for these awards.
 A selection committee of arts professionals from across the country draws up the list of candidates and chooses the award recipients.
 Candidates must be Canadian citizens or permanent residents.

-• Candidates for the artists’ award are identified on the basis of excellence in a substantial body of work as reflected in peer group assessments, significant acquisitions and solo exhibitions in professional exhibition facilities.
+Candidates for the artists’ award are identified on the basis of excellence in a substantial body of work as reflected in peer group assessments, significant acquisitions and solo exhibitions in professional exhibition facilities.

-Candidates for the curators’ award will have demonstrated exceptional support for innovative artistic expression through the creation of a significant number of important exhibitions which, through their vision, presentation and documentation advance Canadians’ awareness and appreciation of contemporary visual art.
+Candidates for the curators’ award will have demonstrated exceptional support for innovative artistic expression through the creation of a significant number of important exhibitions which, through their vision, presentation, and documentation, advance Canadians’ awareness and appreciation of contemporary visual art.
 Independent curators, as well as those working within an institutional context, are eligible.

 The Hnatyshyn Foundation defines a mid-career artist or curator as an artist or curator of any age who began working professionally or began gaining peer recognition in the last 8-20 years, who has demonstrated excellence and innovation in their body of work, and who shows promise of outstanding artistic or curatorial achievement in the years ahead.
 If there is ambiguity about an artist or curator’s eligibility for a mid-career award, the Foundation defers the decision to the selection committee responsible for determining the prize winner.

-• Previous laureates
+• Past laureates

 The Hnatyshyn Foundation Mid-Career Award for Excellence in Visual Arts